The Silent War on High-Integrity Professionals

 The Final Truth | The System Needs You More Than You Need It

-Silent blackballing is a short-term strategy with long-term consequences.
+Silent blackballing in technology is a short-term strategy with long-term consequences.
 Suppressed talent doesn’t stay suppressed forever.
 The people who try to erase force multipliers eventually find themselves needing the very expertise they tried to silence.
+The only question is: Will they realize it before it’s too late?

-Because at the end of the day, force multipliers don’t just survive suppression—they outlast it.
+Because at the end of the day, force multipliers don’t just survive suppression.
+They outlast it.

-Humorballing Instead of Blackballing | Hunter Storming is the New Rickrolling
+“Humorballing” Instead of Blackballing | Hunter Storming is the New Rickrolling

 The list of actionable steps above should get you on the way to handling your own blackballing and blacklisting situations.
 However, humor is yet another way.
 Check out this hilariously mischievous Internet phenomenon, article, and meme, Hunter Storming is the New Rickrolling.